Mandaluyong: Cityhood

 By virtue of the 1987 Constitution, Mandaluyong and the then-municipality of San Juan were represented in Congress by a single congressman.

-San Juan–Mandaluyong Rep. Ronaldo Zamora sponsored a House Bill which eventually became Republic Act No. 7675 otherwise known as "An Act Converting the Municipality of Mandaluyong into a Highly Urbanized City to be known as the City of Mandaluyong."
+San Juan–Mandaluyong Representative Ronaldo Zamora sponsored a House Bill which eventually became Republic Act No. 7675 otherwise known as "An Act Converting the Municipality of Mandaluyong into a Highly Urbanized City to be known as the City of Mandaluyong."
 President Fidel V. Ramos signed R.A.
 No. 7675 into law on February 9, 1994 (the 49th anniversary of its liberation from the Japanese), which was ratified through a plebiscite on April 10, 1994, making Mandaluyong the fifth city in Metro Manila.
 Mandaluyong became a lone district with its own representative in Congress.
 Prior to the enactment of the assailed statute, the municipalities of Mandaluyong and San Juan belonged to only one legislative district.

-Contemporary history
+Contemporary

 Mandaluyong today is composed of 27 barangays divided into two political districts mainly by Boni Avenue and G. Aglipay Street.
-As of January 9, 2002, it has 1,238 voting precincts and 166,037 registered voters.

-In 2003, Mandaluyong was recognized as "The Tiger City of the Philippines" because of dramatic improvement in the city's economy.
+In 2002, Mandaluyong was recognized as "The Tiger City of the Philippines" because of the dramatic improvement in the city's economy.

 Geography

 Mandaluyong lies on a heart-shaped 21.26 km2 of land, 7 km southeast of Manila and 8 km west of Pasig.
-To the south lies Makati, to the northwest, San Juan, and to the northeast, Quezon City.
-Thus Mandaluyong is located at the center of Metro Manila.
+To the south lies Makati across Pasig River, To the southeast lies Taguig also across Pasig River, to the northwest, San Juan, and to the northeast, Quezon City.
+Thus, Mandaluyong is located at the center of Metro Manila.